 On the second Sunday of the month the service is “Family Service”.
 This is not a communion service, rather it is a “shortish” service, (about 45-50 minutes), with hymns, a short interactive talk, and a time of prayer, whilst including the key liturgical elements of Morning Prayer, for example, Bible reading, confession and absolution, said canticles and a said psalm.
 At this service we often enjoy input from our Sunday School, (the Hands Together Club), in the form of Bible reading, banners, prayers and puppet sketches.
 This service is followed by refreshment in church, which is a good time to catch up with friends and meet new people.

-On the fourth Sunday we gather for a traditional service of Mattins with sung canticles and psalms, led by our choir.
+On the fourth Sunday we gather for a traditional service of Mattins at 11am with sung canticles and psalms, led by our choir.
 The service includes 4 hymns, a good sermon, and a time of intercession.
 It is a traditional service of Morning Prayer from the Book of Common Prayer.
 The service is followed by refreshments in church to continue the fellowship enjoyed in the service and to give people the opportunity to meet and chat.